ahmadabdul592/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 11-lists write a script that lists all files (even the ones with names beginning with a period character, which are normally hidden) in the current directory and the /boot directory in long format
-File 12-file_type writes a script that prints the type of the file named iamafile File 13-symbolic_link create a symbolic link to /bin/ls name __ls__
+File 12-file_type writes a script that prints the type of the file named iamafile File 13-symbolic_link create a symbolic link to /bin/ls name __ls__ File 14-copy_html create a scrript that copies all the HTML file from the current directory, but only cop files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory